Get answers to frequently asked questions

 How many HMS HealthTech Fellowships are available?

-We typically accept a cohort of 4-6 Fellows.
+For the 2027-2028 fellowship, we will accept a cohort of 3–6 fellows.
 Fellows work together in multi-disciplinary teams.

 What does the relationship with the clinical department look like during the Fellowship?